cc-dev-coding/ea-code-cars/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+ideally the unit tests should mock the other components. ideally protractor tests should do end to end testing.

+//install test server
+npm install -g json-server
+//run server in server folder
+json-server --watch db.json